WHAT IS REPENTANCE?

 [Acts 3:26 NKJV]

 There were present at that season some who told Him about the Galileans whose blood Pilate had mingled with their sacrifices.
 And Jesus answered and said to them, “Do you suppose that these Galileans were worse sinners than all other Galileans, because they suffered such things?
 I tell you, no; but unless you repent you will all likewise perish.
 Or those eighteen on whom the tower in Siloam fell and killed them, do you think that they were worse sinners than all other men who dwelt in Jerusalem?
 I tell you, no; but unless you repent you will all likewise perish.”

 and that repentance and remission of sins should be preached in His name to all nations, beginning at Jerusalem.

 [Luke 24:47 NKJV]

 I will deliver you from the Jewish people, as well as from the Gentiles, to whom I now send you, to open their eyes, in order to turn them from darkness to light, and from the power of Satan to God, that they may receive forgiveness of sins and an inheritance among those who are sanctified by faith in Me.’
 “Therefore, King Agrippa, I was not disobedient to the heavenly vision, but declared first to those in Damascus and in Jerusalem, and throughout all the region of Judea, and then to the Gentiles, that they should repent, turn to God, and do works befitting repentance.

 [Acts 26:17-20 NKJV]

-Ask Him to free you from addictions, regret, hatred, bitterness, idolatry, bad religiosity, lust and other matters with which you have a problem.
-Ask the Lord Jesus to break You out of this world, from living the principles of this world, from living in your own way.
-Finally, ask the Lord Jesus for the gift of the Holy Spirit.
+Ask Him for release from addictions, grief, hatred, bitterness, idolatry, bad religion, lust and other issues with which you have a problem.
+Ask the Lord Jesus to tear you out of this world, to live by the rules of this world, from living in your own way and your “I”.